-b) President's Annual Report and the Bank's Audited Financial Statements as of December 31, 2019 with the Bank's financial performance and condition.
+b.
+Presentation and Approval of the President's Annual Report and the Bank's Audited Financial Statements as of December 31, 2019.

-The Audited Financial Statements of PSBank as of December 31, 2019 will be presented for approval of the stockholders.
+The President's Annual Report on the Bank's activities, business and financial performance for year-end 2019, including the Bank's Audited Financial Statements as of December 31, 2019, will be presented for notation and approval of the stockholders.
 Please refer to Item 8.
 "Financial and Other Information".

-c) Confirmation of All Acts of the Board of Directors, Management and All Committees d) Election of the Members of the Board of Directors e) Appointment of the External Auditor
+c.
+Confirmation of All Acts of the Board of Directors, Management and All Committees d.
+Election of the Members of the Board of Directors e.
+Appointment of the External Auditor